anant-sogani/a/test-news/README.md

 - Render the headlines on the HTML page.

 ## Output
-A list of headlines.
+A list of clickable headlines.
 Sample:

 [![Output](https://github.com/anant-sogani/a/blob/master/test-news/example/output.png)](https://github.com/anant-sogani/a/blob/master/test-news/example/output.png)

 ## UI
-The above samples are just a suggestion.
-Feel free to create a better UI :)
+Feel free to design a better UI than the one shown above :)